marcusoftnet/marcusoftnet.github.io/_posts/2014-04-21-mnb-heroku.md

 The first things you probably use the tool belt for is probably:

 -   <span style="font-family: Courier New, Courier, monospace;">heroku
-    login</span> - to authenticate with the Heroku-site credentials
+    login - to authenticate with the Heroku-site credentials
 -   <span style="font-family: Courier New, Courier, monospace;">heroku
-    create \[appname\]</span> - create an Heroku application in a directory and on the Heroku site.
+    create \[appname\] - create an Heroku application in a directory and on the Heroku site.
 And setup a nice link between them that is the real power of Heroku.
 -   <span style="font-family: Courier New, Courier, monospace;">heroku
-    keys:add</span> - add your ssh-keys to let Heroku know that you are you. <a href="https://devcenter.heroku.com/articles/keys"
+    keys:add - add your ssh-keys to let Heroku know that you are you. <a href="https://devcenter.heroku.com/articles/keys"
     target="_blank">Read this</a>.